Advek/APB-OS/README.md

-APB-OS is open source project which based on windows 7, 10 1709 and 21h2.
+APB-OS is open source project which based on windows 7 and 10